 - Visitors may not sell photographs or video recordings made at the Museum.
 Photographs and recordings made by visitors may not be used to promote a product or service.

 - Some works of art in the Museum’s collection are protected by copyright.
-By granting permission to photograph in the galleries, the Museum is not offering permission to publish images of those works for commercial purposes and for any other purpose that would require the permission of the copyright holder.
+You are responsible for determining and obtaining any rights you may need related to your use of the work directly from the copyright owner.
+By generally granting permission to photograph in the galleries, the Museum is not providing any permission to publish images of copyrighted works for commercial purposes and for any other purpose that would require the permission of the copyright owner.

 - Commercial photography and video recording is prohibited without the permission of the Museum.
 This includes any photography and video recording intended to promote a product, service, company, or cause.
 To request permission, contact email@example.com.
 Please refer to the Camera Crew Policy for details.